 We expect directors to regularly attend Board meetings and meetings of the committees on which they serve.
 The Board held twenty-three meetings in 2015, seven of which were briefings by management on project bidding opportunities.
-For the year ended December 31, 2015, all of our directors attended at least 91% of the aggregate number of meetings of the Board and committees on which they served.
-All directors are expected to attend the Annual Meeting and all directors serving at the time of the 2015 Annual Meeting, including the director nominees, attended that meeting.
+All of our directors serving during the year ended December 31, 2015 attended at least 91% of the aggregate number of meetings of the Board and committees on which they served.
+All directors are expected to attend the Annual Meeting and all directors serving at the time of the 2015 Annual Meeting, including the incumbent director nominees, attended that meeting.